Chart Color Schemes

 Robinvale faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area faces educational challenges, with university qualification rates at 13.8%, significantly below the Victorian average of 33.4%.
-This situation presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most common university qualifications, at 10.7%, followed by postgraduate qualifications at 1.6% and graduate diplomas at 1.5%.
-Trade and technical skills are prominent, with 28.4% of residents aged 15 and above holding vocational credentials - advanced diplomas at 8.5% and certificates at 19.9%.
+The area has university qualification rates of 13.8%, significantly lower than the Victorian average of 33.4%.
+This presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are most common at 10.7%, followed by postgraduate qualifications (1.6%) and graduate diplomas (1.5%).
+Trade and technical skills are prominent, with 28.4% of residents aged 15+ holding vocational credentials – advanced diplomas (8.5%) and certificates (19.9%).

-Educational participation is high, with 31.0% of residents currently enrolled in formal education.
+Educational participation is notably high, with 31.0% of residents currently enrolled in formal education.
 This includes 12.6% in primary education, 9.7% in secondary education, and 2.0% pursuing tertiary education.
-The area's educational provision includes Robinvale College and St Mary's School, collectively serving 505 students as of the latest data.
+The area has two schools: Robinvale College and St Mary's School, serving a total of 505 students.
 Both schools offer integrated K-12 education, providing continuity throughout students' academic journey.

 Frequently Asked Questions - Education